FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Set an entity's owner
 - Create a view tab for a user's products in the profile page.
-- Create the add to cart button in a sellable entity's form
+- Update the cart in the backend when the add to cart button is clicked
-- Add the cart button and its signal in the header
 - Add the search entity in the header and the ability to configure it by model

 # https://www.vivamed.com/